 Cache Trails.
-With descriptions for 39 local trails, this guidebook is a good source of information for most of our hikes - and it was written by Cache Hikers! you can find it for sale at local bookstores and through the Bridgerland Audubon Society.
+The updated 2023 version is now available, with descriptions for 53 local hikes.
+This guidebook is a good source of information for most of our trips - and it was written by Cache Hikers! you can find it for sale at the Cache Valley Visitors Bureau, the Logan Ranger District, the Sportsman, the Island Market, and through the book's publisher, Bridgerland Audubon Society.

 Trails Illustrated.
 We hesitate to refer users to a commercial product, but the 2014 National Geographic/Trails Illustrated map for the Logan Bear River Range is an excellent resource.
 Printed on waterproof material, this double-sided map covers the area from Porcupine Reservoir on the south to Mink Creek on the north and Bear Lake on the east to Brigham City on the west.
 Trails are well marked by type (motorized, wilderness, etc.), with mileages.
 The map scale is 1:75,000, great for trip planning and general orientation, but the map is not a replacement for the more detailed topographic maps for off-trail hiking and route-finding.
 This map is available in local stores and online.

-Local Snowshoe Rentals (some also have cross-country skis):
+Local Snowshoe Rentals, updated for 2021 (some also have cross-country skis):

 Wasatch Butterflies (pdf), by Todd L. Stout of the Utah Bug Club, is an easy-to-use guide to local butterflies.
 Colorful photos show common butterflies found in Northern Utah’s Wasatch Canyons from early spring through early fall.